-Neil explains that a barrier discouraging businesses from taking on apprentices is that many are unsure where to start with apprenticeship delivery and there is a first-mover disadvantage leading to a market failure in training and apprenticeships - employers don't train as they fear, with some justification, that staff will be poached by the competition.
+Neil comments on the barriers that are discouraging businesses - especially small and medium companies - from taking on apprentices.
+Many businesses are unsure where to start with apprenticeship delivery and there is a first-mover disadvantage leading to a market failure in training and apprenticeships - employers don't train as they fear, with some justification, that staff will be poached by the competition.

-"These barriers mean that businesses would "rather just go to the market," he said.
-"But the wider market has shrunk, not least because of Brexit but also because of lots of demand elsewhere.
-It's good that the industry is busy, that there's lots of investment, but there are not enough people to service that demand.
+These barriers mean that businesses would "rather just go to the market.
+But the wider market has shrunk, not least because of Brexit but also because of lots of demand elsewhere.
+It's good that the industry is busy, that there's lots of investment, but there are not enough people to service that demand."

-"Another part of the problem is training.
-Training is a numbers game and typically you would want to have 12-16 candidates for an apprenticeship group or class," he said.
-"The medium and smaller companies won't have enough apprentices for that.
-So, we need to create viable cohorts for the training providers by working together.
+Another part of the problem is training.
+Neil says: "Training is a numbers game and typically you would want to have 12-16 candidates for an apprenticeship group or class.
+The medium and smaller companies won't have enough apprentices for that.
+So, we need to create viable cohorts for the training providers by working together."

-"Put all that together and you have companies who support training, believe in training but, for a combination of reasons, they don't do it.
-And so, they interact with a tight market and wage inflation increases."
+"Put all that together and you have companies who support training, believe in training but, for a combination of reasons, they don't do it."
+And so, they interact with a tight market and wage inflation increases.